DEFRA/sroc-charging-module-api-tests/README.md

 ### Docker

 > Runs Cypress tests to completion using a headless instance of Chrome.
+The output will be similar to the CLI output and will be visible in the terminal which Docker is being run from.

 For convenience, we use [VSCode](https://code.visualstudio.com/) tasks to build and run the tests in Docker.
 These are defined in [`.vscode/tasks.json`](/.vscode/tasks.json) and are are accessed by bringing up the [command palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) then selecting `Tasks: Run Task` followed by the task you wish to run.